 Instructions

-- Arrange vegetables at the bottom of casserole.
+- Arrange sliced ampalaya and sliced eggplant at the bottom of casserole.

-- Add bangus, ginger and long green peppers.
-Pour in vinegar.
+- Add bangus, salt, pepper, ginger, garlic and long green peppers.
+Pour in vinegar and water.

 I just cooked this recipe.
 My husband found the 2 cups of vinegar too sour for his taste.
 So probably next time I will lessen the vinegar to 1 cup only.
 Thanks for sharing.